sfkappes/NG_documentation/docs/source/setting_up_account.rst

             -  `KnowBe4 Dashboard: How to download the training certificate <https://wiki.ncsa.illinois.edu/download/attachments/163254913/HIPAA%20training%20-%20KnowBe4.docx?version=2&modificationDate=1635540382000&api=v2>`__

          #.
-It is expected that the platform will change in the future.
+The training platform may change from year to year.

       #.
 Full disk encryption